I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sercx/ns-sercx-sercx_buffer_descriptor.md

 `Length`

 The number of bytes available in the buffer.
 This size determines the maximize number of bytes that can be transferred by the receive or transmit operation.

-`Size`

-The size, in bytes, of this structure.
-The <a href="..\sercx\nf-sercx-sercxretrievereceivebuffer.md">SerCxRetrieveReceiveBuffer</a> and <a href="..\sercx\nf-sercx-sercxretrievetransmitbuffer.md">SerCxRetrieveTransmitBuffer</a> methods use this member to determine which version of the structure the caller is using.
-The size of this structure might change in future versions of the Sercx.h header file.

 ## Remarks
 The serial  controller driver uses the information in this structure to determine where in memory to read data from during a receive operation, and where in memory to write data during a transmit operation.